yoshoku/suika/README.md

 ## License

 The gem is available as open source under the terms of the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
+In addition, the gem includes binary data generated from mecab-ipadic.
+The details of the license can be found in LICENSE.txt and NOTICE.txt.

+## Respect

+- [Taku Kudo](https://github.com/taku910) is the author of [MeCab](https://taku910.github.io/mecab/) that is the most famous morphological analyzer in Japan.
+MeCab is one of the great software in natural language processing.
+Suika is created with reference to [the book on morphological analysis](https://www.kindaikagaku.co.jp/information/kd0577.htm) written by Dr. Kudo.
+- [Tomoko Uchida](https://github.com/mocobeta) is the author of [Janome](https://github.com/mocobeta/janome) that is a Japanese morphological analysis engine written in pure Python.
+Suika is heavily influenced by Janome's idea to include the built-in dictionary and language model.
+Janome, a morphological analyzer written in scripting language, gives me the courage to develop Suika.

 ## Code of Conduct